 - Daily – Backups are restored to a simulated environment to ensure integrity of data.

-- Monthly – Backups are restored to the Beta environment to ensure availability of all data from backup and for verification.
+- Monthly – Backups are restored to ensure availability of all data from backup and for verification.

 - Quarterly – Stage 1 disaster recovery is tested.
 The production failover capability is tested by running the application on the Production (Failover) servers during a maintenance period.